Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="check-for-unused-drives-on-utility-storage-nodes"></a>

-### 3.4 Check for Unused Drives on Utility Storage Nodes
+### 3.4 Check for unused drives on utility storage nodes

 > **IMPORTANT:** Do the following if NCNs are Gigabyte hardware.
 It is suggested (but optional) for HPE NCNs.
 >